hapax/hapax.github.io/_posts/2017-11-30-replicators.md

 This is called the *replicator equation*.
 It says that the success of a replicator (measured as the growth of the log probability $\ln p_i$) is the difference between its fitness and the *mean* fitness.

 While the logarithmic growth of a replicator is related to the replicator mean, it turns out that the *variance* of the replicator fitness tells about how the overall probability distribution is changing.
-As a quick calculation shows that
+A quick calculation shows that

 $$
 \left\langle\left(\frac{d\ln p}{dt}\right)^2 \right\rangle = \sum_i p_i\left(\frac{d\ln p_i}{dt}\right)^2 = \sum_i (f_i-\langle f\rangle)^2 p_i, \tag{3}